Plínio de Arruda Sampaio: Foundation and trajectory in the Workers' Party (1980–2005)

 Disappointed with the attitude of Cardoso, Arruda and Weffort entered the Workers' Party (PT) at its foundation, in 1980.
 Arruda was the author of the rules of the party and one of the creators of its core base.

 In 1982 he ran for congress for São Paulo and lost, but later he came to occupy the seat of Eduardo Suplicy, who resigned to run for mayor of São Paulo.
-In 1986, Arruda Sampaio was elected deputy of the constituent, with 63,899 votes, was the second most popular deputy of the PT (after Luiz Inacio Lula da Silva) and the 27th most popular in São Paulo.
+In 1986, Arruda Sampaio was elected deputy of the constituent, with 63,899 votes, was the second most popular deputy of the PT (after Luiz Inácio Lula da Silva) and the 27th most popular in São Paulo.

 As a member of the constituent assembly, he became widely known for proposing and defending a model of constitutional reform which aimed to wipe out the plantations, and also became the only PT deputy to chair a working committee.
 During the constituent assembly, Arruda was a member of the drafting committee, the committee of systematization, the committee on state institutions, and the subcommittee on cities and regions which he presided.

 He was also deputy leader of the PT in 1987, and replaced Lula da Silva in the party leadership in 1988.
 At this same year he lost to Luiza Erundina the PT nomination for the São Paulo mayor election.
 Erundina went on to win the first major election for the PT.

 In 1990 he ran for governor of São Paulo, being defeated by the state secretary of public safety Luiz Antonio Fleury Filho, candidate for the PMDB, which had the support of the sitting governor Orestes Quércia.